Auritro1/real_estate_price_prediction/README.md

-# Real_Estate_Price_Prediction
+# Real Estate Price Prediction

 ## Overview
-This project predicts property prices based on various features such as location, total square feet area, and BHK (bedroom) count.
-The dataset is cleaned, preprocessed, and analyzed before applying multiple machine learning models to identify the best-performing model.
+This project focuses on predicting property prices in Bengaluru using real-world data from the `Bengaluru House Prices` dataset.
+The goal was to apply data cleaning, feature engineering, and machine learning techniques to build an accurate price prediction model.
+Throughout the project, I explored the dataset, handled missing values and outliers, and experimented with multiple regression models to identify the one that best captures the patterns in Bengaluru’s real estate market.

 ---